KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/brand-kit.md

   **Note**

   * Maximum **10 Brand Kits** can be configured per account.
-  * Each Brand Kit is stored at the **account level** and applies across all channels once enabled.
+  * Each Brand Kit is stored at the **account level** and applies across all AI generated content once enabled.
+  * Any updates made to a Brand Kit apply automatically across AI Copywriter and Designer Agent once published.
   * Create separate Brand Kits for each brand, region, or business unit.
-  * Use clear, meaningful names to help teams quickly identify the right kit when creating campaigns, for example, InstantMart, Insurance, or Ticket Booking.
+Use clear, meaningful names to help teams quickly identify the right kit when creating campaigns, for example, InstantMart, Insurance, or Ticket Booking.
 </Callout>

 # Manage Brand Kits